roualdes/MATH131/week-01.md

-Notice that I accessed a property `.columns` of the dataset `diamonds`, just like we previously accessed types and functions from the packages NumPy or Pandas, e.g. `np.ndarray`, `np.mean`, `pd.DataFrame`.
+Notice that I accessed a property `.columns` of the dataset `diamonds`, just like we previously accessed types and functions from the packages NumPy or Pandas, e.g. `np.array`, `np.mean`, `pd.DataFrame`.
 We'll cover the details of such `.` access later.
-For now, let's continue to use such properties associated with a `pd.DataFrame` to learn about the type `pd.DataFrame`.
+For now, let's continue to use properties associated with a DataFrame to learn about the type `pd.DataFrame`.

-Each dataframe is two dimensional, so has a shape, a numer of rows, number of columns, and a size.
+Each DataFrame is two dimensional, so has a shape, a numer of rows and number of columns, and a size.
 There are 53,940 observations and 10 variables in the `diamonds` dataset.